stinkyink/book-publishing-guide/chapter4.markdown

 These posts can be anything you’re comfortable writing about that another blog would be interested in, and focusing on your strengths and experience as a “soon-to-be best selling author” is a great place to start.
-For example, writing tips or even previous experiences if you’re already published, is content which writing blogs will always love.
+For example, writing tips, or even previous experiences if you’re already published, is content which writing blogs will always love.

 Finding these opportunities is pretty effortless at first.
 A quick and